Superconductors with anomalous Floquet higher-order topology

 where we have summed over all possible rotational axes.
 The $\mathbb{Z}$-index of the anomalous first-order Floquet topology is $\nu_1 = Q_{J_1}+Q_{J_2}+\sum_{J'}\tilde Q_{J'}$, assuming there is no off-axis singularity.

 \textit{Bulk-boundary correspondence -} While the topological charges in Eq.~(\ref{eq:invariant}) provides a bulk classification of phase-band singularities, they do not directly lead to a classification of AFHOTSCs.
-The missing step is to translate these bulk topological charges in the phase bands into the corresponding boundary signature of the system.
-To establish the precise higher-order bulk-boundary correspondence, we now exploit the idea of phase-band dimensional reduction (PBDR) that was first proposed in Ref.~\cite{Zhang2020b}.
+One still needs to further translate these bulk topological charges into the corresponding boundary signature of the system.
+To establish this precise higher-order bulk-boundary correspondence, we now exploit the idea of phase-band dimensional reduction (PBDR) that was first proposed in Ref.~\cite{Zhang2020b}.
 The essence of PBDR is to bridge between a higher-dimensional Floquet crystalline topological system and its lower-dimensional topological building blocks by introducing symmetry-allowed deformations to the phase-band singularities.

 To formalize this idea, we now consider the PBDR procedure for a general 2D $C_n$-symmetric Floquet superconductors with a pair of oppositely-charged phase-band singularities.
 This is the necessary setup for enabling AFHOT, and the zero-net monopole charge (i.e. $\nu_1=0$) guarantees the absence of chiral edge mode and hence first-order topology.
 Such a pair of singularities is effectively described by Eq.~\eqref{eq:2Weylpoints} with $J_a\neq J_b$.
 While we conclude that a homogeneous mass term $\propto\Gamma_1$ is $C_n$-forbidden, we now consider a time-independent but spatially varying mass term $m(r,\theta) \Gamma_1$ with